pulumi/docs/content/blog/improved-kubernetes-await-logic/index.md

 The new `pulumi.com/deletionPropagationPolicy` annotation allows you to customize delete behavior while still allowing Pulumi to await readiness when creating or updating the resource.

-The annotation accepts three propagation policies:
+The annotation accepts three propagation policies, corresponding to the options supported by Kubernetes (see "[Cascading Deletion](https://kubernetes.io/docs/concepts/architecture/garbage-collection/#cascading-deletion)").

 1. "background": delete the owner resource and leave dependent resources to be asynchronously garbage collected.
    This is faster than "foreground" deletion propagation, but dependent resources can remain temporarily or even indefinitely if they are not finalized.